 In recent years, John produced Australasian tours of Chicago, Doctor Zhivago and Wicked.
-In Melbourne, he produced A Funny Thing Happened on the Way to the Forum, starring Geoffrey Rush.
+In Melbourne, he produced A Funny Thing Happened on the Way to the Forum starring Geoffrey Rush.
 In London, he co-produced the West End productions of The Bodyguard and Blithe Spirit, starring Angela Lansbury, while in the US he produced An Act of God, Exit the King and Fiddler on the Roof.
-In partnership with Opera Australia, he co-produced South Pacific, The King and I, Anything Goes and Evita.
-In 2015, John toured The Rocky Horror Show, Dirty Dancing and The Sound of Music.
-Recent productions have included We Will Rock You, Dream Lover, Charlie and the Chocolate Factory, My Fair Lady, directed by Julie Andrews and the Broadway smash The Book of Mormon.
+In partnership with Opera Australia, he co-produced South Pacific, The King and I, Anything Goes, Evita, The Rocky Horror Show, Dirty Dancing, The Sound of Music, We Will Rock You, Dream Lover, Charlie and the Chocolate Factory, Shrek, Pippin, My Fair Lady, directed by Julie Andrews and the Broadway smash The Book of Mormon.
+Current and upcoming productions include Dolly Parton’s 9 to 5, Rodgers and Hammerstein’s Cinderella, and the Broadway hit Hairspray.

 Over the years, John has presented many plays including, the Tony Award-winning Art, National Theatre of Great Britain’s celebrated production of An Inspector Calls, Lady Windermere’s Fan starring Vanessa Redgrave, Googie Withers, Joely Richardson and John McCallum at the Theatre Royal Haymarket and Driving Miss Daisy starring Angela Lansbury and James Earl Jones.
 He was awarded the prestigious J.C.
 Williamson Award for his outstanding contribution to the Australian live entertainment and performing arts industry at the 2014 Helpmann Awards.
 For his contribution to the Arts John was awarded an Order of Australia in the 2014 Queen’s Birthday Honours and in 2016 received an honorary doctorate from Griffith University.